 Guidelines for Creating a Neighborhood Association

-An organized neighborhood association can influence positive changes throughout your neighborhood by creating a sense of community pride among neighbors and by establishing a recognized political voice within City Hall.
-By focusing neighborhood efforts on specific issues, visual changes become apparent.
-Your neighborhood will also have a better understanding of how the Santa Ana city government functions.
+An organized neighborhood association can influence positive changes throughout a neighborhood by creating a sense of community pride among neighbors and by establishing a recognized voice within City Hall.
+By focusing neighborhood efforts on specific issues, neighborhood changes become apparent.
+Residents will also have a better understanding of how the Santa Ana city government functions.

-We suggest major arterials, flood control channels, freeways, etc. We also recommend limiting the number of households within your boundaries to 1,000.
+Use major arterials, flood control channels, freeways, etc. Limiting the number of households within proposed boundaries to 1,000 is also recommended to maintain a community-scale neighborhood association.

 • Recruit at Least 25 People for Support

 This can be accomplished by going door to door and acquiring names and phone numbers of people interested in participating in the association.
-When scheduling a meeting, you can notify concerned neighbors by email or phone.
+When scheduling a meeting, neighbors can be contacted by email or phone.

 • Establish a Leader/Steering Committee